jrpotter/notebook/dnd/abilities.md

 %%ANKI
 Basic
-Generally speaking, what range can an adventurer's ability score take on?
+Generally speaking, what range can an player character's ability score take on?
 Back: $1$ to $20$.
 Reference: Crawford, Jeremy. _Dungeons & Dragons - Player’s Handbook_.
 Wizards of the Coast LLC, 2024.
 <!--ID: 1768424140238-->